andre-tm-hui/ReVox/README.md

     - Record only input device
     - Record only loopback device
     - Record both simultaneously
-    - Use hotkey to toggle an effect on the input device:
+    - Use hotkeys to toggle effects on the input device:
-      - Only reverb is available at the moment
+      - Reverb
+	  - Autotune/Hardtune
+	  - More to come
+	- Each effect toggle saves a configuration of all available effects and applies them on keypress, so you can quickly change to complex configurations of effects
   - Compatible with 1+ channel input devices
     - Samples are recorded as dual-channel audio